XP-NETWORK/documentation/docs/Multibridge2.0/connecting_wallet.md

 When a wallet is selected from the list, the user account is injected in the bridge allowing the user to view NFTs and sign transactions on the chain of departure.

-XP.network NFT Bridge Supported wallets:
+XP.NETWORK NFT Bridge Supported wallets:

 |                           Logo                           |                                                        Wallet Name                                                         |                                                            Supported Chains                                                             |
 | :------------------------------------------------------: | :------------------------------------------------------------------------------------------------------------------------: | :-------------------------------------------------------------------------------------------------------------------------------------: |